Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Discussion

 \subsubsection{Beyond Conceptual Art}

-Joseph Kosuth’s {\it One and Three Chairs} (1965) established that an idea—framed through language and documentation—can eclipse the physical object.
-Pak embraces the primacy of ideas but transports them into a rule-executing substrate. {\it The Title} (2021), whose only variables are price and on-chain title, echoes Kosuth’s linguistic gambit, yet its value is continuously arbitrated by decentralized markets rather than by academic discourse or institutional framing.
-Because the smart contract is immutable, its “statement” cannot be re-contextualised by curators; it is enacted in perpetuity by the network.
-Thus Pak’s work is not merely an illustration of a concept but a permanently operational logic that strangers must literally transact with.
-The artwork lives as executable code—a self-verifying proposition—rather than a documented proposition that awaits institutional re-presentation.
+\emph{``The idea becomes the machine that makes the art,''} wrote Sol LeWitt in 1967 \cite{lewitt1967paragraphs}---a formulation that conceptual art could only fulfill metaphorically, since LeWitt's wall drawings still required human execution and institutional presentation.
+Pak's protocol art literalizes this aspiration: the smart contract \emph{is} the machine, and the idea---encoded once as immutable bytecode---executes itself without further authorial intervention.
+Joseph Kosuth's \textit{One and Three Chairs} (1965) established that an idea can eclipse the physical object when reframed through language and documentation.
+Pak embraces the primacy of ideas but transports them into a rule-executing substrate. \emph{The Title} (2021), whose only variables are price and on-chain title, echoes Kosuth's linguistic gambit, yet its value is continuously arbitrated by decentralized markets rather than by academic discourse or institutional framing.
+Because the smart contract is immutable, its ``statement'' cannot be re-contextualized by curators; it is enacted in perpetuity by the network.
+Thus Pak's work is not merely an illustration of a concept but a permanently operational logic that strangers must literally transact with.
+The artwork lives as executable code---a self-verifying proposition---rather than a documented proposition that awaits institutional re-presentation.